Salem Abbey

-Salem Abbey (Kloster Salem) was a very prominent Cistercian monastery in Salem in the district of Bodensee about ten miles from Konstanz, Baden-Württemberg, Germany.
+Salem Abbey (Kloster Salem) was a very prominent Cistercian monastery at Salem in the district of Bodensee, about ten miles from Konstanz in Baden-Württemberg, Germany.
 The buildings are now owned by the State of Baden-Württemberg and are open for tours as the Salem Monastery and Palace.

 History

 In 1134, a knight named Guntram von Adelsreute, inspired by a sermon held by Bernard of Clairvaux at the Konstanz Minster, donated an estate in the Linzgau region to Bernard's monastic order, the Cistercians.
 That estate, called the Salmannsweiler, had an area of about 200 ha and was too small to support a monastery.
 Regardless, in 1137 a party of 12 monks were sent from Lucelle Abbey, in Alsace.
 These monks combined existing farms with further donations from Guntram in 1138 that gave the new monastery a stable economic base.
 Its abbot, Frowin, a friend of Bernard, named the monastery Salem, likely as an allusion to Jerusalem.

 The foundation of the abbey was confirmed by Linzgau nobility led by the Count of Heiligenberg in 1138, and again in 1140 by Frederick II, Duke of Swabia, and Pope Innocent II and once more in 1142 by Conrad III, King of Germany.
 Finally, in 1155, Frederick I, Holy Roman Emperor, granted Salem imperial immediacy, making it an imperial abbey, and took the abbey under his personal patronage.
 Salem Abbey profited greatly from the patronage of Frederick's house, the Hohenstaufen, and its territory rapidly expanded through donations and purchases.
 This rapid growth brought Salem into contention with the Bishop of Constance and with local nobility and peasantry.
 Under Abbot Eberhard von Rohrdorf, however, the monastery continued to expand and secured the protection of the Archbishop of Salzburg in 1201.
 The Archbishop of Salzburg also gave a saltwork at Hallein to Salem for it to export salt across Lake Constance and further enrich the abbey.

 With the beginning of the Great Interregnum in the mid-13th century and the loss of Hohenstaufen protection, Salem began to decline as its possessions were attacked by local rivals and was driven into debt.
 Salem's situation improved with the election of Rudolf I as King of Germany and the creation of the Landvogtei Schwaben at the end of the century, which aligned Salem with the House of Habsburg.
 That alignment brought more attacks on Salem in 1314, led by the Counts of Werdenberg to Heiligenberg, that lasted until Emperor Charles IV granted Salem further political exemptions.

 By 1300, 300 choir monks and lay brothers inhabited Salem.